Sarah Gerard learns how to live safely.

 David and I woke late the morning after we arrived, ate breakfast, and borrowed a car to sight-see.
 I led him around to landmark places: my first house, those of my friends, the beaches where we smoked cigarettes and swam naked at night in the deep, black waters of the Gulf of Mexico.
 Kelly Regnier’s horse was here; Katie Elliott’s school was here; this is the lake where we saw alligators.
 “If I focus on any one point on the line, I can see the memory clearly,” Narrator Yu says.
 “If I relax and look at it as a whole, it is like a general impression of emotion and color and smells and sounds.”
 It was impossible, while living there, to avoid all of the people who knew how I’d messed up on my way to personhood, or teach them that the versions of me they knew were not accurate versions.
 Once a particle is inside the horizon, moving into the hole is as inevitable as moving forward in time and can actually be thought of as equivalent to doing so.
 Yu specializes in saving people who try to travel back in time to correct their mistakes.
 It’s impossible, he says.
 People only want to relive their most painful moments over and over in order to recreate them, to fix them in a way that’s not painful anymore.
 But “time isn’t an orderly stream,” he says.
 We can’t just dip back in whenever we want and rearrange things.
 No, they’re there; they’re permanent; they’re done.
 So as we drove, what I sought was not to reconstruct the past in a more favorable image, but rather to find an ineffable vestige of who I am and have always been.
 My timeless self, my form.
 I wanted to show my husband the version of me that will always remain as we grow older, the person he will recognize as our bodies fall away.
 What to expect as we near the singularity.

-Sarah Gerard is a Brooklyn-based writer.
+Sarah Gerard is a Brooklyn-based writer and the director of circulation at BOMB.
 Her work has appeared in The Brooklyn Rail, New South, Slice, and Word Riot, among others.
-She is a bookseller and an MFA candidate at The New School.
+Her debut novel, Binary Star, is forthcoming from Two Dollar Radio.